syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfCarousel/getting-started.md

 layout: post
 title: Getting Started with Syncfusion Carousel control for Xamarin.iOS
 description: This section provides the details about the tour to initial users on Syncfusion carousel control for Xamarin.iOS platform
-platform: Xamarin.iOS
+platform: xamarin.ios
 control: Carousel
 documentation: ug
 ---

 # Getting Started with Carousel

-This section provides a quick overview for working with Essential Carousel for Xamarin.iOS.
+This section provides a quick overview for working with Essential® Carousel for Xamarin.iOS.
 It guides you to the entire process of creating a SfCarousel in your Application.

 ## Referencing Essential Studio® components in your solution